trislu/avl/README.md

 # avl
-An C implementation of AVL based set/map
+A C implementation of AVL based set/map